Opinion | The phony furor over expanding the Supreme Court

 Still stewing about McConnell’s refusal to abet his challenge to the 2020 election results, and about the senator’s denunciation of the Jan.
 6 mob attack on Congress, former president Donald Trump said the real court-packing problem is that McConnell is “helpless” to stop it.

 What an overreaction.
-Yes, some on the Democratic left would love to add new justices, negating the current 6-3 conservative majority.
+Yes, some on the Democratic left would love to add new justices, negating the current 6-to-3 conservative majority.

 That’s understandable, since this lopsided lineup is partly a result of McConnell’s dubious refusal to consider President Barack Obama’s court nominee in 2016.
 McConnell said the Republican Senate could not act on an opposite-party president’s choice before the November election — though he expedited confirmation of Trump’s choice in the final days of the 2020 campaign.